 The main behavioral implication of the analysis is that a certain level of fraud (i.e., recommendation of unnecessary treatment or service) is endemic to the competitive equilibrium in the markets considered here.
 The analysis also reveals certain characteristics of the fraudulent behavior.
-In particular, fraud is perpetrated by provider j against customer i when the provider's queue is shorter than $Q_j^(y^, v_i)$ .
-Hence, given the customer's value, $v_i$ and her reservation incomes, $y^(v_i, \theta)$ , $\theta \in \Theta$ , the probability of fraudulent prescription, is $G_j^(Q_j^(y^, v_i))$ .
+In particular, fraud is perpetrated by provider j against customer i when the provider's queue is shorter than $Q_j^(y^, v_i)$.
+Hence, given the customer's value, v_i and her reservation incomes, $y^(v_i, \theta)$, $\theta \in \Theta$, the probability of fraudulent prescription, is $G_j^(Q_j^(y^, v_i))$.
 Providers are more likely to commit fraud when their queues are shorter, out of fear of finding themselves idle.
+Consequently, as the customers in the queue are being served and the queue depletes, the incentive to prescribe unnecessary preventive treatment to the next customer to arrive increases.
+If the waiting time before the arrival of the next customer happens to be long enough the queue becomes sufficiently short, or nonexistent, the temptation to overprescribe preventive treatment mounts and the likelihood that the provider defraud the client increases.

-Since $Q_j^(y^, v_i)$ is a decreasing function of $v_i$ , the likelihood that a provider prescribes unnecessary preventive services is smaller the higher is the value of keeping the customer's loyalty.
+Since $Q_j^(y^, v_i)$ is a decreasing function of v_i , the likelihood that a provider prescribes unnecessary preventive services is smaller the higher is the value of keeping the customer's loyalty.
 The intuition of this claim is clear.
 The more valuable the customer, the less inclined the provider is to risk losing her.
 Consequently, valued customers are less likely to be defrauded.
 The client relationship helps mitigate the problem of fraudulent recommendation for preventive treatment.

 Since the shorter the horizon the lower is the value of the customer's loyalty, the analysis suggests that fraud is more likely to be committed when the provider anticipates the client relationship to be of shorter duration.
 At the extreme, a customer who is recognized as transient (e.g., a motorist with out-of-state license plates stopping for mechanical service while on a trip) is much more likely to be warned that preventive (unnecessary) service is recommended to avoid mechanical breakdown down the road.
-To grasp this observation, note that if the value of the customer $v_i = 0$ , which is the case when the customer is transient, fraudulent prescription is the provider's dominant strategy.
-Consequently, in equilibrium, a transient customer learns nothing from the prescription and must decide whether or not to accept the recommended service on the basis of her prior, $\mu$ .
+To grasp this observation, note that if the value of the customer $v_i = 0$, which is the case when the customer is transient, fraudulent prescription is the provider's dominant strategy.
+Consequently, in equilibrium, a transient customer learns nothing from the prescription and must decide whether or not to accept the recommended service on the basis of her prior, μ .
 Seeking a second opinion yields no useful information either as the second provider, recognizing value of the client is zero, has no reason to prescribe differently.